cosmos/testnets/testnet-tuesdays/gameday06/README.md

 * Start time: `13:00 UTC`
 * End time: `14:30 UTC`

-We will use this game day to review our upgrade processes through governance-gated and non-governance-gated upgrades.
+We will use this game day to review our processes for governance-gated and non-governance-gated upgrades.

 ## Summary